Christabel Cheung, Assistant Professor

 - Cheung, C.K., Santacroce, S. J., Zebrack, B.J.
 (2020).
 Adolescent and young adult patients.
 In W. Breitbart (Ed.)
 Psycho-oncology (4th).
 New York, NY: Oxford University Press. [in press].

-- Cheung, C.K. & Wiener, L. (under review).
+Cheung, C.K. & Wiener, L. (2020).
 Adolescents and young adults.
+[Manuscript submitted for publication].
 In T. Altilio, S. Otis-Green & J. Cagle (Eds.)
 Oxford Textbook of Palliative Social Work (2nd ed.).
 New York, NY: Oxford University Press.
 [Manuscript submitted for publication].

 - Cheung, C.K., Acquati, C., Smith, E., Katerere-Virima, T., and Helbling, L. (2020).
 “The impact of a cancer diagnosis on sibling relationships from childhood through young adulthood: A systematic review.”
 Journal of Family Social Work.
 23(4), 357-377. https://doi.org/10.1080/10522158.2020.1799897

 - Cheung, C.K.
 (2018).
 “Young cancer patients as future leaders in the global knowledge economy.”
 Cancer Therapy and Oncology International Journal.
 10(4). https://doi.org/10.19080/CTOIJ.2018.10.555795